SalvatoreTosti/harbor/README.md

 - `--length LENGTH` Length of passphrase sequence
 - `--repeat COUNT` Generates COUNT number of sequences
 - `--special COUNT` Inserts a COUNT number of special characters into a sequence
+- `--number COUNT` Inserts a given number of numeric characters into a sequence
+- `--capital COUNT` Capitalizes a given number of characters in the generated sequence
+- `--wait COUNT` Specifies the number of seconds a generated password will remain in the clipboard

 Have an idea for an option?
 File an ![issue](https://github.com/SalvatoreTosti/harbor/issues)!